basilfx/SubDaap/README.md

 more verbose.

 ## Known issues
-* SQLite doesn't work when application runs as daemon.
 * Gevent may throw `Broken Pipe' exceptions.
 This is a known issue but can be ignored.
 See https://github.com/surfly/gevent/pull/377 for more information.

 ## License